 set key1 0

-The same exact set is used twice and since a set occurs after the delete the delete is pointless.
-This can be negated by periodically compacting the log files but this then pasuses all writes to the database for that time.
-Taking snapshots is much faster to read but while a snapshot is being created no writes to the database can occur and on top of that any data after a snapshot is not saved until the next snapshot.
+The same exact set is used twice and since a set occurs after the delete, the delete is pointless.
+This can be negated by periodically compacting the log files, but this then pauses all writes to the database for that time.
+Taking snapshots is much faster to read, but while a snapshot is being created, no writes to the database can occur, and on top of that, any data after a snapshot is not saved until the next snapshot.

-For the initial implementation AOF was implemented in which there are two options to implemnt which is what will be discussed below:
+For the initial implementation, AOF was implemented, in which there are two options to implement, which is what will be discussed below:

 Multiple Files with Sharding

-This is the current implementation that CrabDB uses it works in almost the same fashion as the concurrent hashmap where there are multiple files (shards) and each shard in the hashmap maps to a file in a 1:1 manner.
-Since data is only written to the in memory storage after successfully being written to the file this reduces contention.
-The biggest downside of this manenr of doing it is that the number of shards can not be changed since each file maps to a shard weird things can happen if you are not careful.
+This is the current implementation that CrabDB uses.
+It works in almost the same fashion as the concurrent hashmap where there are multiple files (shards) and each shard in the hashmap maps to a file in a 1:1 manner.
+Since data is only written to the in-memory storage after successfully being written to the file, this reduces contention.
+The biggest downside of this manner of doing it is that the number of shards cannot be changed since each file maps to a shard; weird things can happen if you are not careful.
 This does have the benefit that all files can be reingested in parallel.

 Single File with Channel

 This is most likely what CrabDB will switch to in the near future.
-Instead of having multiple files where a shard maps to a file each write operation sends the operation and data done through a channel and a seperately running thread receives the sent data and writes it to a file.
+Instead of having multiple files where a shard maps to a file, each write operation sends the operation and data done through a channel, and a separately running thread receives the sent data and writes it to a file.
 This allows for then changing the number of shards since there is only a single source of truth.
-This does naturally have some downsides for example what is the upper limit of writing to a file (probably more then you think) and you can no longer read data in concurrently.
+This does naturally have some downsides.
+For example, what is the upper limit of writing to a file (probably more than you think), and you can no longer read data in concurrently.

 Engine